chocolatey/docs/input/en-us/central-management/usage/examples/deployment-plans.md

 </div>

 #### Upgrading Chocolatey for Business Client Packages

----
-These Deployment Plans are examples of upgrading the Chocolatey for Business client components.
+These Deployment Plans are examples of upgrading the Chocolatey for Business client packages.

 There are two example Deployment Plans here.
 They follow the instructions laid out on the [upgrading to Chocolatey v2](https://docs.chocolatey.org/en-us/guides/upgrading-to-chocolatey-v2-v6#upgrade-using-chocolatey-central-management-deployments) page.

-##### Upgrade the Chocolatey for Business client components to the latest 1.x version.
+##### Upgrade the Chocolatey for Business Client Packages to the Latest 1.x Version.

-Save the following as a json file to import as a Chocolatey Central Management Deployment Plan:
+Save the following as a `.json` file to import as a Chocolatey Central Management Deployment Plan:

 <button class="btn btn-success btn-collapse collapsed" type="button" data-bs-toggle="collapse" data-bs-target="#latest1xJson" aria-expanded="false" aria-controls="latest1xJson">View json</button>